stepnoyvolk/lostfilm-watcher/README.md

 * clone app
 * configure db in /config/database.yml or just setup mysql with root/root passwd
+* Install google chrome 61
 * run rake tasks: db:create db:migrate serials_db:update
 * setup transmission-daemon on this node with rpc and no passwd
-* run 'rails s' in app folder and you will get it running on 3000 port
-* Install google chrome 61
 * add next environment variables to user which would run the app:
     * RAILS_ENV=production
     * TORRENTS_DATABASE_USER=root #user for apps db